 If you have a fireplace and traditional wood or stone mantel in your home, you’ve got a lot of options for decorating it for Christmas.
 With the fireplace taking center stage in stories about Santa coming down the chimney to deliver presents, the mantel has naturally played a role in holiday celebrations for decades.
+As a chimney services company, we see a lot of mantle decorations.
+Homeowners in Montgomery County and the Washington DC Metro Area are very creative.
 Whether you use your mantel just for hanging stockings or use a shelf or countertop, these DIY decoration ideas will help you create a custom display that takes your holiday celebrations to the next level.

 Head Outside for Free Natural Decorations